ldeck/nix-home/README.md

 ## Personalisation ##

 All personalised configuration is loaded from all your `~/.me.d/*.nix` files.
-You can split out your personalised configuration in any .nix files you like in that directory.
+You can split out your personalised configuration in any .nix files you like in that directory or use a monolithic nix file.
+It's your choice.

+NB: to configure multiple personalisation dirs (e.g., a personal one and a corporate one), define the following file:

+    #~/.me.nix
+    [
+      "~/.me.d"
+      "~/.foobar-corp.d"
+    ]

 ### kryptco.kr (ssh integration) ###